Thirty-First Sunday in Ordinary Time

 In this reading, Moses, speaking for God, reveals the central reality of existence.
 God, the creator, is everything.
 Moses, still speaking for God, further reveals that God is one.
 God is a person.

-For the second reading the Church offers a passage from the Second Epistle to the Thessalonians.
+For its second reading, the Church this weekend offers a selection from the Letter to the Hebrews.